decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 | Signed | `application/didcomm-signed+json` |
 | Plaintext | `application/didcomm-plain+json`|

 - **to** - OPTIONAL.
-Identifier(s) for recipients.
-MUST be an array of strings where each element is a valid [DID](https://www.w3.org/TR/did-core/) or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) that identifies a member of the message's intended audience.
-These values are useful for recipients to know which of their keys can be used for decryption.
-It is not possible for one recipient to verify that the message was sent to a different recipient.
+Identifier(s) for recipient.
+MUST be an array of strings where each element is a valid [DID](https://www.w3.org/TR/did-core/) or [DID URL](https://w3c.github.io/did-core/#did-url-syntax) (without the [fragment component](https://w3c.github.io/did-core/#fragment)) that identifies the message's intended audience.
+These values are useful for the recipient to know which of their keys can be used for decryption.

-When Alice sends the same plaintext message to Bob and Carol, it is by inspecting this header that the recipients learn the message was sent to both of them.
-If the header is omitted, each recipient SHOULD assume they are the only recipient (much like an email sent only to `BCC:` addresses).

 For signed messages, there are specific requirements around properly defining the `to` header outlined in the **DIDComm Signed Message** definition above.
 The reason for this is to prevents certain kind of [forwarding attacks](https://theworld.com/~dtd/sign_encrypt/sign_encrypt7.html), where a message that was not meant for a given recipient is forwarded along with its signature to a recipient which then could blindly trust it because of the signature.